-An AT100 transmitter can be divided up into four major components the float, the sensor, the transmitter, and the output.
+An AT200 transmitter can be divided up into four major components the float (in the level gauge), the sensor, the transmitter, and the output.
 All of these components and their subcomponents should be evaluated during each periodic inspection.
 This inspection (and possible repair) should take less than 4 hours if the proper tools are made available.
-Prior to inspection, the transmitter should be removed from service following end user specified procedures regarding lockout, tag out, wiring and cleaning.
-Once removed from service, the AT100 transmitter should be laid on a flat even surface.
+Prior to inspection, the transmitter should be removed from service following end user specified procedures regarding lockout, tag out, and wiring.
+Once removed from service, the AT200 transmitter should be laid on a flat even surface.